 The residential staff arranges for doctor visits and transports students wherever they may need to go.
 The staff also distributes medicines according to prescription schedules and keeps an eye on the health of each student, caring for them in times of illness and ensuring they get medical attention if needed.
 We communicate with parents regularly if there is a medical issue.

 Near the end of your daughter’s stay, we work with the family to start the process of reintegration back into family life.
 We also provide a 3-5 month aftercare plan to support the family and the student through the first initial months after returning home.

 What is your success rate?

 Boise Girls Academy is a ministry of Teen Challenge – Pacific Northwest.
-University studies and national surveys concluded that the Teen Challenge success rate for the last 30 years has been 86% for residents who graduate (less for those who are taken out early).
-In other words, nearly 9 out of 10 residents have a lifelong change in behavior toward more positive thinking and motivations.
+University studies and national surveys concluded that the Teen Challenge success rate for the last 30 years has been 86% for residents who graduate.
+For those students taken out early, the failure rate is just as high.
+In other words, nearly 9 out of 10 residents who graduate BGA have a lifelong change in behavior toward more positive thinking and motivations.